nakul1504/doc-query-engine/README.md

 - Ability to accept multiple documents for ingestion
 - Ability to ingest multiple documents with Background Tasks
 - Maintaining a chat-history upto last k-number of chats
-- Use of Redis with Celery for efficient cache management
 - Role based authorization for users
 - Maintaining user-profiles for verification and activation.
 - Maintaining token limit for users for a certain amount of time